Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 ### Action System

+> __Note__:
+>
+> Boss Room's action system was built for Boss Room's own purpose.
+To allow for better game design emergence from your game designers, you'll need to implement your own.

-Action System is a generalized mechanism for Characters to "do stuff" in a networked way.
+Boss Room's Action System is a generalized mechanism for Characters to "do stuff" in a networked way.
 ScriptableObject-derived Actions are implementing both client and server logic of any given thing that the characters can do in the game.

 We have a variety of actions that serve different purposes - some actions are generic and reused by different types of characters, and others are specific to the type of the character.